JuliaGraphics/ColorSchemes.jl/README.md

 ## Weighted colorschemes <a id="Weighted colorschemes"></a>

 Sometimes an image is dominated by some colors with others occurring less frequently.
 For example, there may be much more brown than yellow in a particular image.
+A colorscheme derived from this image can reflect this.
 You can extract both a set of colors and a set of numerical values or weights that indicate the proportions of colors in the image.

     cs, wts = extract_weighted_colors("monalisa.jpg", 10, 15, 0.01; shrink=2)